Before The United States Department Of Labor

 After 1970 until now, they've been able to target this group because of dodges and because of the way they contract, and the group that they can't track is the 50 or 20 or 10 and less, and that's where the numbers are higher, so what Bill is saying is absolutely true.

 What's broken now in this environment is that federally OSHA needs to find out how to go after and attack that broken mechanism in the smaller companies, and what we probably would find is that as the states reported, the states have a mechanism of using different latitudes like the workers' comp data that they can use to go after the individuals in their own state, in their own backyard and get these smaller contractors.

 So the numbers state why, even though what we get are probably going to be lower here, because federally they can't do that yet and Bruce stated it the other day and we've talked about this with AGC and with a bunch of associations that it seems that what we need to do is get federal OSHA to tie into the state plans with the workers' comp system to use a better form of information to tracking really where the injuries are occurring.

 MS. OSORIO: But you know it's an easy thing to just count deaths and I'm just saying that --

 MR. SMITH: I'm not talking about the death side, I'm talking about the injury side, the whole nine yards.

 MR. SMITH: I mean, the workers' comp side doesn't just do deaths.

-asking for is more information like that.
+MR. RHOTEN: Well I agree with you 100 percent.
+That's basically what I'm asking for is more information like that.
 Now the only information I've got is the death rates I think and I don't know --

 MS. OSORIO: We could do better and there's more data out there.